The launch of attribution or DMP projects has exponentially risen among advertisers since early this year…

-The launch of attribution or DMP projects have exponentially risen among advertisers since early this year.
+The launch of attribution or DMP projects has exponentially risen among advertisers since early this year.
 Indeed, the growth of programmatic channels in marketing budgets forces CMOs to control and to optimize these, which oftentimes induces the implementation of a Data Management Platform.

-Players in the fiels of DMP lately are all about “activating the data”, this encompasses several steps: collect, normalization, and data standardization.
+Players in the fields of DMP lately are all about “activating the data”, this encompasses several steps: collect, normalization, and data standardization.
 Henceforth, when data is reconciled, I am able to feed it into all my acquisition channels (display, retargeting…), and I can also craft segmentations aimed at my customer relation tools (emailing, texts, push, print…).
-Indeed, the strength of my DMP is to retrieve my CRM information, and to set an anonymous cookie to my CRM/PRM data when I have a corresponding profile.
+Indeed, the strength of my DMP is to retrieve my CRM information and to set an anonymous cookie to my CRM/PRM data when I have a corresponding profile.

 Why only limit the use of DMPs to the improvement of targeting efficiency?

 In an environment where around 60% of conversions are multi-touch, even when I send the right message to the right person through the right channel, there is still a 60% risk that this message alone will not be enough to generate a conversion…

 Furthermore, guiding one’s acquisition strategy solely based on transformation rates, on last-click attribution, or on contribution metrics creates new silos within the company.
 These KPIs do not encompass the entire customer journey, and subsequently still lead too many advertisers to take biased decisions.

 UMIA (Unified Marketing Impact Analytics) or contribution analysis tools analyse the customer journey as a whole.
 This helps activate the right messages through the right channels of your media plan.
 The unification of all the clients’ touch-points with a DMP goes in the sense of a growing inclination towards a complete customer journey: clicks, view, device/browser, sales channel, print…